ucam-department-of-psychiatry/crate/docs/source/index.rst

 CRATE is an open-source software system that:

-- anonymises or de-identifies arbitrary relational databases.
+- anonymises or de-identifies arbitrary relational databases;
-- maps patient identifiers to research identifiers (pseudonyms).
+- maps patient identifiers to research identifiers (pseudonyms);
-- connects relational databases to external tools for Natural Language Processing (NLP).
+- connects relational databases to external tools for Natural Language Processing (NLP);
-- provides a web front end for research and administrative functions.
+- provides a web front end for research and administrative functions;
-- supports a means by which patients may consent to be contacted about research.
+- supports a means by which patients may consent to be contacted about research;
+- provides advanced ways to link records for the same person across de-identified database.

 .. note::